appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_triplanar.rst

 *Output Alpha*
     The alpha resulting from the *Features Mode* choice, usually luminance of the color only.

+*Output Normal*
+    The resulting blended tangent space normal maps as unit length normals in world space when the *Blend Mode* is set to *Tangent Normal*.

 -----

 .. rubric:: Footnotes

+.. [#] See `blending in detail <http://blog.selfshadow.com/publications/blending-in-detail/>`_ for details on blending tangent space normals using several methods.
+This node uses the *Reoriented Normal Mapping* (or RNM) blend method to blend tangent space normals when *Blend Mode* is set to *Tangent Normal*.

 .. [#] See `ITU-R BT.1886 recommendation <https://www.itu.int/rec/R-REC-BT.1886-0-201103-I/en>`_ for details on the electro-optical transfer function.